 County Linx radio consists of a team of competent, committed and experienced volunteers.
 Allow us to introduce them to you on this page.

 Co founder of County Linx Radio

 Andrew and his wife Carolyn started work in the NHS, before setting up, owning and running their own care company for over 14 years.
 Andrew bring a wealth of experience to this volunteering role and enjoys interacting with the public and the community, “ I believe that everyone should do volunteering work at some point in there lives”.
-Andrew currently is the Chairman on Irby & Bratoft village hall and also a Lives Responder.
+Andrew was the Chairman on Irby & Bratoft village hall for over 5 years and was also a Lives Responder.